-- 6. If papers filed with the Office of the Secretary contain in camera or confidential material, the filing party shall mark any such material in the complete version of their submission with {bold font and braces}.
+6. If papers filed with the Office of the Secretary contain in camera or confidential material, the filing party shall mark any such material in the complete version of their submission with {bold font and braces}.
 16 C.F.R. § 3.45(e).
-Parties shall be aware of the rules for filings containing such information, including 16 C.F.R. § 4.2. - 7.
-Motions for in camera treatment for evidence to be introduced at trial must meet the strict standards set forth in 16 C.F.R. § 3.45 and explained in In re Dura Lube Corp., 1999 FTC LEXIS 255 (Dec.
+Parties shall be aware of the rules for filings containing such information, including 16 C.F.R. § 4.2.

+7. If a party intends to offer confidential materials of an opposing party or non-party as evidence at the hearing, in providing notice to such non-party, the parties are required to inform each non-party of the strict standards for motions for in camera treatment for evidence to be introduced at trial set forth in 16 C.F.R. § 3.45, explained in In re Dura Lube Corp., 1999 FTC LEXIS 255 (Dec.
 23, 1999); In re Hoechst Marion Roussel, Inc., 2000 FTC LEXIS 157 (Nov.
 22, 2000) and 2000 FTC LEXIS 138 (Sept.
 19, 2000); In re Basic Research, Inc., 2006 FTC LEXIS 14 (Jan.
-25, 2006).
+25, 2006), and summarized herein.
 Motions also must be supported by a declaration or affidavit by a person qualified to explain the confidential nature of the documents.
 In re North Texas Specialty Physicians, 2004 FTC LEXIS 66 (April 23, 2004).
-Each party or non-party that files a motion for in camera treatment shall provide one copy of the documents for which in camera treatment is sought to the Administrative Law Judge. - 8.
-Motions in limine are discouraged.
+Each party or non-party that files a motion for in camera treatment shall provide one copy of the documents for which in camera treatment is sought to the Administrative Law Judge.

+8. If the expert reports prepared for either party contain confidential information that has been granted in camera treatment, the party shall prepare two versions of its expert report(s) in accordance with Provision 6 of this Scheduling Order and 16 C.F.R. § 3.45(e).

+9. Motions in limine are discouraged.
 Motion in limine refers "to any motion, whether made before or during trial, to exclude anticipated prejudicial evidence before the evidence is actually offered."
 In re Daniel Chapter One, 2009 FTC LEXIS 85, 18-20 (April 20, 2009) (citing Luce v.
 United States, 469 U.S. 38, 40 n.2 (1984)).
 Evidence should be excluded in advance of trial on a motion in limine only when the evidence is clearly inadmissible on all potential grounds.
 Id. (citing Hawthorne Partners v.
 AT&T Technologies, Inc., 831 F. Supp.
 1398, 1400 (N.D.
 Ill.
 1993); Sec.
 Exch.
 Comm'n v.
 U.S. Environmental, Inc., 2002 U.S. Dist.
 LEXIS 19701, at 5-6 (S.D.N.Y.
 Oct.
 16, 2002)).
-Moreover, the risk of prejudice from giving undue weight to marginally relevant evidence is minimal in a bench trial such as this where the judge is capable of assigning appropriate weight to evidence. - 9.
-Compliance with the scheduled end of discovery requires that the parties serve subpoenas and discovery requests sufficiently in advance of the discovery cut-off and that all responses and objections will be due on or before that date, unless otherwise noted.
+Moreover, the risk of prejudice from giving undue weight to marginally relevant evidence is minimal in a bench trial such as this where the judge is capable of assigning appropriate weight to evidence.

+10. Compliance with the scheduled end of discovery requires that the parties serve subpoenas and discovery requests sufficiently in advance of the discovery cut-off and that all responses and objections will be due on or before that date, unless otherwise noted.
 Any motion to compel responses to discovery requests shall be filed within 30 days of service of the responses and/or objections to the discovery requests or within 20 days after the close of discovery, whichever first occurs.